cztchoice/vimkey/README.md

 t - create new tab
 u - undo remove tab
 ESC - exit edit mode to make the keybindings efficient

+ChangeLog: 2013.6.16
+Add exclude url list, you can find it in the preference page

+TODO:
+1. Make new tab focus on the address bar
+2. While you change the exclude url, if you enter a char '/', you will goto the search bar, this is very annoying.